di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 --------------------------------------------

 The datasets are JSON files.
 The text encoding is UTF-8.
 An object of the json has the following format:
+The data is located in:
+/data/
 Subtask 1:
+Subtask 2:
+Subtask 3:

+#### Subtask 1:
 ```
 {
   id -> identifier of the example,